joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/19/business/economy/china-economy-stimulus.html?searchResultPosition=1

 **Pakistan Declares Day of Mourning for Migrant Ship Disaster Off Greece**\
 `Officials say more than 100 Pakistanis were among those killed when a fishing boat overloaded with migrants capsized in deep Mediterranean waters.
-The toll is expected to rise.`\
+The death toll of the disaster is expected to rise.`\
 https://nytimes.com/2023/06/19/world/asia/pakistan-mourning-greece-migrant-ship.html?searchResultPosition=2

 **‘Take Care of Maya’ Review: A Chronicle of a Family’s Pain**\